bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 Functions `Add`, `Sub`, `Mul`, `Div`, `Mod`, `Divmod` and `Compare` receive two numbers.
-If the first one is a small positive (macrodigit), then it is written as a macrodogit too.
+If the first one is a small positive (macrodigit), then it is written as a macrodigit too.
 Otherwise the first argument is written as a bracket term.
 The second argument is written after the first.

 Function Divmod returns quotient in brackets and remainder.